Priors in Deep Image Restoration and Enhancement: A Survey: Open Problems and New Perspectives

-The first is that DNN itself can automatically learn some features of the images, \eg, blur kernel in deblurring.
-For example, Su \etal \cite{nah2017deep} proposed an end-to-end deblurring network, which outperforms the previous framework\cite{sun2015learning} integrating prior of the explicit blur kernel.

-The second is that some priors, \eg, non-local self-similarity prior (Sec.\ref{sec:non}), have not been well studied so far, thus showing great potential for more active research.
-For example, the recent transformer frameworks can get better results than CNN frameworks in many tasks, such as classification\cite{khan2021transformers}, detection\cite{liu2021swin}, because the transformer framework can get non-local attention.

-The last reason is that these priors are used more as the regularization\cite{chen2019blind} or loss function\cite{lee2020unsupervised}.
-For example, the dark channel prior is designed to a loss function in a deep dehazing network\cite{golts2019unsupervised}.
+\textbf{Why Some Priors are Not Widely Applied to DNNs?} The first is that DNN itself can automatically learn some features of the images, \eg, blur kernel in deblurring.
+For example, Su \etal~\cite{nah2017deep} proposed an end-to-end deblurring network, which outperforms the previous framework\cite{sun2015learning} integrating prior of the explicit blur kernel.
+The second is that some priors, \eg, non-local self-similarity prior (Sec. \ref{sec:non}), have not been well studied so far, thus showing great potential for more active research.
+For example, the recent transformer frameworks can get better results than CNN frameworks in many tasks, such as classification~\cite{khan2021transformers}, and detection~\cite{liu2021swin}, because the transformer framework can get non-local attention.
+The last reason is that these priors are used more as the regularization~\cite{chen2019blind} or loss function~\cite{lee2020unsupervised}.
+For example, the dark channel prior is designed to a loss function in a deep dehazing network~\cite{golts2019unsupervised}.
 In a nutshell, we believe that there exists a large room for research in this direction as the prior could be used in various deep image restoration and enhancement tasks.